I was lucky to see this at the Rio Theatre in Santa Cruz a couple years ago. Now it’s available to the world.

 Kim Stanley Robinson is one of my favorite science fiction writers.
-His works include some of the better collapsitarian novels, The Wild Shore and Forty Signs of Rain, plus the brilliant Red Mars.
+His works include some of the better collapsitarian novels, The Wild Shore, Pacific Edge and Forty Signs of Rain, plus the brilliant Red Mars.
 He gives a thoughtful response to the question “Is it too late?”

 So on to the much better question: How much of the biosphere can we save?
 Similarly, how much of civilization can we save (and what parts do we most want to save)?

 So, I’m finally moving into my first green building!
 We’ve moved into one of the apartments at the top of Crescent Hall.
 Erik has posted some pictures at colorjedi.tumblr.com, such as:

 Clever features of this building include

 - the rainwater bioswale system you can see